videlais/learning-react/chapter4/index.md

 ### Composition Model

 The *Composition Model* transforms each "section" into its own component.
 Instead of viewing the page as a single unit, it breaks each different part into its own unit.
 Each *component* , then, takes care of itself.
-It has its own elements and its connection to the larger document is through its parent element.
+It has its own elements and its connection to the larger document is through its parent component.

-Each component, then, is its own *pseudo* element that stands in for a set of elements that could, themselves, be inside other components.
+Each component is also its own *pseudo* element that stands in for a set of elements that could, themselves, be inside other components.
 Arranging these components -- *composition* -- changes how a document is considered.

 **Updated Example:**